taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ---
 # System Requirements

-The requirements process started with operational requirements and got more refined moving to system requirements > performance requirements > component requirments
+The requirements process started with operational requirements and got more refined moving to system requirements > performance requirements > component requirments.
+The performance requirements are listed below.

 ## Performance requirements